jacobchat45/Project-1/README.md

 ##  Purpose of Interactive Application

-The motivation behind, choosing to make a revision reminder app is to help those on a course increase productivity and keep going on track, for example during a boot camp coding course.
+The motivation behind our choosing to make a revision reminder app is to help those on a course increase productivity and keep going on track, for example during a boot camp coding course.

 ## Features of the application